v3xlabs/dmn/README.md

 When creating a cloudflare token visit [the dashboard](https://dash.cloudflare.com/profile/api-tokens) and create a new token with the following permissions:

 - Zone: Zone Read
 - Zone: DNS Read

 For most purposes you will want to select `Include All Zones`, however if you wish to limit the scope of the token you are more then welcome to.

+If you wish you use `domains` however you will need to use your `Global API Key` which you can find in the dashboard.
+This is due to cloudflare lacking a read-only domain API scope.

+### Porkbun API Key

+To get a porkbun api key visit [the dashboard](https://porkbun.com/account/api).

 ## Usage